yamt/toywasm/doc/check_interrupt.md

 We use a shorter timeout to emulate the user-specified timeout.

+### custom host functions

+If you have custom host functions which can potentially block the calling thread for a long period, you have to implement the restart logic for them.
+Otherwise, some features relying on this mechanism might not work as expected.
+You can use WASI as an example.

 ## Users of this mechanism

 This mechanism is used to implement: